Shakespeare and Company.

-We were somewhat surprised by the service, or lack thereof.
+We were somewhat surprised by the service or lack thereof.
 This is also the restaurant where I obviously did not understand what they meant on the sauce description.
 When it said egg, it wasn’t part of the sauce.
-It was actual raw egg, placed on top of the pasta.
+It was an actual raw egg, placed on top of the pasta.
 I ate around it the best I could and ate whatever leftovers the teens still had on their plates.

 As we began our journey toward Shakespeare and Company, we discovered that while we had felt confused by where we exited the Metro, we were in fact very close to the Louvre.

-It occurred to us at that point that we were probably eating at a touristy restaurant, which would explain the high prices combined with lack of service.
+It occurred to us at that point that we were probably eating at a touristy restaurant, which would explain the high prices combined with a lack of service.
 Next time I visit Paris I will actually look at Yelp reviews and try to find restaurants loved by Parisians.
 I’ve specifically not shared certain names of the places in which we ate because I don’t like to add to negativity, but they were ranked in the lower third of reviews.

 Panorama of the Louvre.

 Since we were passing by the Louvre, I decided to experiment with capturing a panorama.
-Of course that would be the moment that vehicles would pass through!
+Of course, that would be the moment that vehicles would pass through!

 A second try was much more successful and we then continued on our way toward Shakespeare and Company.